goldfishdolphin/NC-News-Backend/README.md

 # Northcoders News API
-We will be building an API for the purpose of accessing application data programmatically.
+I built APIs to access application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

 Instructions to follow after cloning this repo: